Many people ask, “What are the benefits of becoming a U.S. citizen?”

 If you are a U.S. citizen, you may stay out of the country as long as you wish with no legal ramifications.

 7. You earn the right to obtain other federal benefits

-Green card holders are ineligible to apply for many federal jobs, federal grants and scholarships and other government benefits.
+Green card holders are ineligible to apply for many federal jobs, federal grants, scholarships, and other government benefits.

 8. You will enjoy more convenient re-entry into the U.S.

-No more standing in the long custom line when returning to the U.S. from an international trip.
+No more standing in the long customs line when returning to the U.S. from an international trip.

 You will also have easier entry and exit into other foreign countries as well if you hold U.S. citizenship.

 Frustrated with the political aspirations of the current officeholders in your local, state, or federal government?

 As a U.S. citizen, you earn the right to run for public office and work to change local and federal laws to help make our country a better place to live.